lukeoliveira1/api-sos-corais/README.md

 # sos-corais
-An API to front-end of sos-corais.
+An API for sos-corais front-end.